Skip to content

 2. The Spitjack

-The Spitjack is an award winning restaurant that serves breakfast, brunch, lunch and dinner, making it the perfect place to eat no matter what time of the day.
-The beautiful interiors of the Spitjack create a lovely cosy atmosphere that you won’t want to leave.
-The breakfast menu is very varied and you can get anything from breakfast baps, a selection of eggs benedict, homemade buttermilk pancakes with a choice of toppings or just your plain and simple breakfast fry.
+The Spitjack is an award-winning restaurant that serves breakfast, brunch, lunch and dinner, making it the perfect place to eat no matter what time of the day.
+The beautiful interiors of the Spitjack create a lovely, cosy atmosphere that you won’t want to leave.
+The breakfast menu is very varied, and you can get anything from breakfast baps, a selection of eggs benedict, homemade buttermilk pancakes with a choice of toppings or just your plain and straightforward breakfast fry.

-If your too late for breakfast and too early for lunch, why not have something from their amazing brunch menu which includes salads, gourmet sandwiches, rotisserie chicken and cocktails.
-The dinner menu is also exquisite and if you aren’t full after that feed, the dessert is also something to write home about.
+If it’s too late for breakfast and too early for lunch, why not have something from their amazing brunch menu?
+It includes salads, gourmet sandwiches, rotisserie chicken, and cocktails.
+The dinner menu is also exquisite, and if you aren’t full after that feed, the dessert is also something to write home about.

 Location: 34 Washington Street